ghost-x-ai/ghost-8b-beta/README.md

 ## Introduction

-**Ghost 8B Beta** is a large language model developed with goals that include excellent multilingual support, superior knowledge capabilities, and cost-effectiveness.
+**Ghost 8B Beta (Llama 3 - Ghost 8B Beta)** is a large language model developed with goals that include excellent multilingual support, superior knowledge capabilities, and cost-effectiveness.
 The model comes in two context length versions, 8k and 128k, along with multilingual function tools support by default.

-The Ghost 8B Beta model outperforms prominent models such as Llama 3 8B Instruct, GPT 3.5 Turbo in the lc_winrate score.
+The Ghost 8B Beta model outperforms prominent models such as Llama 3.1 8B Instruct, GPT 3.5 Turbo in the lc_winrate score.
 In addition, it also outperforms Claude 3 Opus, Claude 3 Sonnet, GPT-4, and Mistral Large when comparing the winrate score of AlpacaEval 2.0, [\*](https://ghost-x.org/docs/models/ghost-8b-beta/#alpacaeval-20).

+### Updates

+* **16 Aug 2024**: The model has been released to version 160824, expanding support from 9 languages ​​to 16 languages.
+The model has improved math, reasoning, and following instructions better than the previous version.

 ### Thoughts

 We believe that it is possible to optimize language models that are not too large to achieve better capabilities in terms of cross-linguistic understanding and solving complex tasks.
 The potential of these models is often mentioned as being cost-effective when deployed and operated at the production level for both large businesses and startups.
 By doing this well, we can partly eliminate worries about the cost of GPUs that hinder the development of useful A.I ideas and products for humans.

-### Haloo

-Welcome to the multilingual world! 🌎

-**🇺🇸 English:**
-Hello there!
-I'm Ghost 8B Beta, a friendly AI assistant ready to help you navigate the world of language.
-What's the most popular fast food chain in the US? 🍔 (Because who doesn't love a good burger?)

-**🇫🇷 French:**
-Bonjour!
-Je suis Ghost 8B Beta, un assistant IA amical prêt à vous aider à explorer le monde des langues.
-Que pensez-vous de la cuisine française? 🍽 (Parce que la cuisine française est un art!)

-**🇮🇹 Italian:**
-Ciao!
-Sono Ghost 8B Beta, un assistente AI amichevole pronto a aiutarvi a esplorare il mondo delle lingue.
-Qual è la cosa più divertente da fare a Roma? 🏰 (Perché Roma è una città ricca di storia e cultura!)

-**🇪🇸 Spanish:**
-Hola!
-Soy Ghost 8B Beta, un asistente IA amigable listo para ayudarte a explorar el mundo de los idiomas. ¿Qué te parece el flamenco? 🎶 (Porque el flamenco es una forma de arte vibrante y emocional!)

-**🇵🇹 Portuguese:**
-Olá!
-Sou Ghost 8B Beta, um assistente IA amigável pronto para ajudar você a explorar o mundo das línguas.
-O que você acha do futebol brasileiro? 🏟️ (Porque o futebol brasileiro é uma paixão nacional!)

-**🇩🇪 German:**
-Hallo!
-Ich bin Ghost 8B Beta, ein freundlicher AI-Assistent, der Ihnen beim Erkunden der Welt der Sprachen helfen möchte.
-Was ist das beliebteste Getränk in Deutschland? 🍻 (Weil das Bier in Deutschland eine Kultur ist!)

-**🇻🇳 Vietnamese:**
-Xin chào!
-Tôi là Ghost 8B Beta, một trợ lý AI thân thiện muốn giúp bạn khám phá thế giới ngôn ngữ.
-Bạn có thích ăn phở không? 🍜 (Vì phở là một món ăn đặc trưng của Việt Nam!)

-**🇰🇷 Korean:**
-안녕하세요! 저는 Ghost 8B Beta, 친절한 AI 어시스턴트입니다. 언어 세계를 탐험하는 데 도움을 드릴게요. 한국의 대표적인 음식은 무엇인가요? 🍜 (한국 음식은 맛과 향이 풍부해서 꼭 한번 맛보세요!)

-**🇨🇳 Chinese:**
-你好! 我是 Ghost 8B Beta，一位友好的 AI 助手，欢迎您来到语言的世界。您觉得中国菜怎么样？ 🍜 (中国菜种类繁多，口味丰富，相信您一定会喜欢！)

 ### Specifications

 - Name: **Ghost 8B Beta (aka: Llama 3 - Ghost 8B Beta)**.
-- Version: **disl-0x5 (aka: d0x5)**.
+- Version: **160824 (aka: 1608)**, previously **disl-0x5 (aka: d0x5)**.
 - Model size: 8 billion parameters.
 - Context length: 8K, 8192 / 128K, 131072.
-- Languages: 🇺🇸 English, 🇫🇷 French, 🇮🇹 Italian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇩🇪 German, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇨🇳 Chinese.
+- Languages: 🇬🇧 English, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇨🇳 Chinese, 🇫🇷 French, 🇮🇹 Italian, 🇩🇪 German, 🇯🇵 Japanese, 🇷🇺 Russian, 🇵🇱 Polish, 🇳🇱 Dutch, 🇮🇳 Hindi, 🇹🇷 Turkish, 🇮🇩 Indonesian.
 - Main tasks: as a pretrained model, chat, multi-tasking and function tools.
 - License: [Ghost Open LLMs LICENSE](https://ghost-x.org/ghost-open-llms-license), [Llama 3 LICENSE](https://huggingface.co/meta-llama/Meta-Llama-3-8B/blob/main/LICENSE).
 - Distributions: Standard (BF16), GGUF, AWQ.